Logo

 Many competitive advantages are built on scarce expertise, proprietary processes, and speed of execution.
 Generative AI reduces the cost of cognition and makes once-rare capabilities widely accessible.
 The risk is not that AI replaces strategy, but that it flattens differentiation faster than institutions can redesign how value is created, governed, and measured.

-13 min read November 10, 2025
+read time 13 min read publish date 10 Nov 2025

 Executive summary